ice9js/dotfiles/README.md

 1. Run `xcode-select --install` to install **Command Line Tools**.
 2. Install **Sublime Text 3** with **Package Control**.
 3. Run `./bootstrap.sh` or any of the scripts from the `install/` directory to install the configuration.
-**Note:** *Make sure you execure the scripts from the root of the repository to avoid messing up the symlinks.*
+**Note:** *Make sure you execute the scripts from the root of the repository to avoid messing up the symlinks.*
 4. Install **InconsolataForPowerlineMod.otf** from the `fonts/` directory.
 5. Load terminal preferences from `terminal/ice9js.terminal`.